-UK/EU students (non UK/EU) tuition fees for the MFA Professional Voice Studies course starting in September 2020 will be £10,800 for the whole course.
+UK students tuition fees for the MFA Professional Voice Studies course starting in September 2023 will be £11,700 for the whole course.

-International students (non UK/EU) tuition fees for the MFA Professional Voice Studies course starting in September 2020 will be £24,000 for the whole course.
+International students (non UK) tuition fees for the MFA Professional Voice Studies course starting in September 2023 will be £26,000 for the whole course.